anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 ### Building A CPU in the Game of Life

-We have come this far, let's attempt to build a CPU in the Game of Life; it is capable of doing anything a computer can do.
+Having come this far, let's attempt to build a CPU in the Game of Life.
 A CPU essentially is built up of three main components:
 1. ALU (Arithmetic Logic Unit): Performs arithmetic and logical operations on data.
 2. Memory: Stores data and instructions that are currently being executed by the CPU.
 3. Control Unit: Manages the CPU's operations by directing data between the ALU, memory, and I/O devices.